Need help with your research?

 - Encyclopaedias – a good starting point to find information on a subject.
 We have a number of great encyclopaedias available in print and online.

-The school librarians are keen to help you with your research questions.
-Feel free to email them on email@example.com or come over to the library.
+The school librarians are keen to help with your research questions.
+Feel free to email them on firstname.lastname@example.org or pop over to the library.

-These are some places to get you started with your research:
+Here are some great places to get you started with your research:

 - Useful Websites